yannick-mayeur/BlogPosts/weekFour.md

 of git is also required even thought I think you could learn git and this at the same time, it will just take a little more practice and tries.

-## The required tools & knowledge

-Having git is basically all you need to get the sources, and push them.
-If you want to edit them in a good environment use the [Eclipse JAVA IDE](https://eclipse.org/downloads/packages/release/Neon/3).
-Knowing the basics of git is also required even thought I think you could learn git and this at the same time, it will just take a little more practice and tries.

 ## How to get the sources of CDT

 Cloning the sources to your computer is an easy but essential task.
 Getting